-King Manuel I brought tiles from Seville to decorate his palace at Sintra in 1503.
-Hugely practical they’d keep the interiors cool whilst needing minimal maintenance and covered vast areas of blank plaster.
+King Manuel I brought Azulejo tiles from Seville to decorate his palace at Sintra in 1503.
+Hugely practical, they’d keep the interiors of the palace cool, covered vast areas of blank plaster and required minimal maintenance.
 So much easier just to wipe them down instead of a whole new paint job.

-São Bento Station
+Azulejos at São Bento Station

 The tiles were painted by Jorge Colaço, the most important azulejo painter of the time from 1905-1916.
 We stood and craned our necks checking out the fascinating scenarios and found some more unusual tiles amongst the artwork.
 But be careful – you could easily miss your train while engrossed in the station’s epic tile-work.

-The Igreja de Santo Ildefonso
+Azulejos at the Igreja de Santo Ildefonso

-Another building with the mark of artist Jorge Colaço is The Igreja de Santo Ildefonso.
-The 18th-century church’s facade is covered in nearly 11,000 azulejo tiles and is an imposing building.
+Another building in Porto with the mark of artist Jorge Colaço is The Igreja de Santo Ildefonso.
+The 18th-century church facade is covered in nearly 11,000 azulejo tiles and is an imposing building.
 The tiles are newer than those in São Bento Station and were added to the church in 1932.
 On the day we saw it the colour of the sky mirrored the blue of the tiles.